 Instructions For Authors

-Manuscripts must initially be submitted to the editor in electronic form either as email attachments, via FTP, or on CD.
+Manuscripts must initially be submitted to the editor in electronic form either as email attachments, or by a cloud-based file transfer program.
 The text, appendices, tables, and figure captions must all be on a single file in Microsoft Word format.
 The name of the file must end with one of the standard Word extensions (.doc or .docx).
 For review purposes, combine all figures onto a single pdf file, one figure per page.
 The resolution of figures in the submitted pdf need not be as great as those required for the final published version (see below), but must be sufficient to show the editors and reviewers the features described in the text and figure captions.
 Each page must include the figure number (e.g., Fig. 3 or Figure 3) in addition to the image.
 A cover letter must contain the names and email addresses of three or more suggested reviewers and any other information the author(s) wish to provide the editorial committee.
 If on-line supplemental materials are to be included in the published version of the work, copies of these must also be provided for the reviewers as digital files in the most appropriate, widely available format (as text, images, audio, video, etc.).

 Specific instructions follow for formatting general layout, text, figures and tables, references, literature cited, and supplemental materials in the submitted manuscript: